Home » Hoysala Temples: India’s Newest UNESCO Heritage Sites

 Intricate carvings on the Vimana of Kesava Temple, Somanathapura

-Vimana (Sanctum): The temple is designed with a gopuram, which is a prominent and ornate tower.
-This architectural feature serves as the main entrance and elevates the temple’s aesthetic appeal and significance.
+Vimana (Sanctum): The temple has a gopuram, a grand and beautifully designed tower.
+It serves as the main entrance and enhances the temple’s beauty and importance.

 Grand entrance of Chennakeshava Temple, Belur, with intricate carvings